pingcap/docs/develop/update-data.md

 | `{update_column}` |   Column names to be updated   |
 | `{update_value}`  | Column values to be updated |

-### `INSERT ON DUPLICATE KEY UPDATE` Best Practices
+### `INSERT ON DUPLICATE KEY UPDATE` best practices

-- Only wse `INSERT ON DUPLICATE KEY UPDATE` on a table with one unique key.
-This statement will update the data if any **_UNIQUE KEY_** (including the primary key) conflicts are detected.
+- Use `INSERT ON DUPLICATE KEY UPDATE` only on a table with one unique key.
+This statement updates the data if any **_UNIQUE KEY_** (including the primary key) conflicts are detected.
 If more than one row is matched for a conflict, only one row of data will be matched.
-Therefore, it is not recommended to use the `INSERT ON DUPLICATE KEY UPDATE` statement in tables with multiple unique keys unless you can guarantee that there is only one row of conflict.
+Therefore, it is not recommended to use the `INSERT ON DUPLICATE KEY UPDATE` statement in tables with multiple unique keys unless you can guarantee that there is only one row of conflicted data.
-- Use this statement in a create or update scenario.
+- Use this statement when you create data or update data.

-### `INSERT ON DUPLICATE KEY UPDATE` Example
+### `INSERT ON DUPLICATE KEY UPDATE` example

-For example, we need to update the [ratings](/develop/bookshop-schema-design.md#ratings-table) table to include the user's ratings for the book, so that if the user has not yet rated the book, a new rating will be created, and if the user has already rated it, then his previous rating will be updated.
+For example, you need to update the [ratings](/develop/bookshop-schema-design.md#ratings-table) table to include the user's ratings for the book, so that if the user has not yet rated the book, a new rating will be created.
+If the user has already rated it, the previous rating will be updated.

-The primary key here is the joint primary key of `book_id` and `user_id`. `user_id` is `1` and gives a rating of `5` to a book with a `book_id` of `1000`.
+The primary key here is the joint primary key of `book_id` and `user_id`. `user_id` is `1` and the user gives a rating of `5` to a book with a `book_id` of `1000`.

 <SimpleTab>
 <div label="SQL" href="upsert-sql">